Coalfire-CF/Coalfire-GCP-RAMPpak/organization/bastions/README.md

 # Setup Bastions and Ansible

-The purpose of this module is to deploy bastions and a Linux host with Ansible-cli (core) installed.
+The purpose of this module is to deploy bastions.
 This module will create:

-- Cloud Source Repository to store Ansible code
-- Windows bastion to establish an RDP session into the environment
+- Bastion to establish a session into the environment
-- Linux bastion primarily to serve as an SSH forwarder to the Ansible CLI host
-- Linux instance with Ansible + Collections installed to configure the internal environment

 ## Dependencies

-- Packer Images
+- Networking
-- Add **Cloud Source Repositories** exception in **Organization Policies**
-  - In the Cloud Console, navigate to **Organization Policies** for management project
-  - Edit **Restrict Resource Service Usage** `constraints/gcp.restrictServiceUsage` policy
-  - Select **Merge with parent** for **Policy enforcement**
-  - Add a new rule
-  - Select **Custom** for **Policy values**
-  - Select **Allow** for **Policy type**
-  - Add **Custom value** of `sourcerepo.googleapis.com`

 ## Deployment Steps